-- 1. EDUCATION of persons age 25 to 64 is available in all three years 1981, 1996, 2006.
-Education of persons age 15 and over only appears in the 2006 file. - 2.
+- SHELTER COSTS note that the counts from EO1790 (2006) shelter costs data (paying 50% or more of income) are larger than the same variable counts from EO2497 (2006).
+I think it is because EO1790 data includes people paying 100% or more on housing (2006 shelter costs, 2005 income).
+The EO2497 data might only cover 50% to 99.9% of income. - 2.
+DUPLEXES.
+The Lowrise Renters tenure group does NOT include duplexes.
+Duplex count available as a row variable only. - 3.
+EDUCATION of persons age 25 to 64 is available in all three years 1981, 1996, 2006.
+Education of persons age 15 and over only appears in the 2006 file. - 4.
 INCOME SOURCE TYPES in the 1981 file differs from 1996 and 2006.
-Specific types such as OAS, GIS, Pension Plans are not available separately in 1981 and have to be combined.

-- 3. PRIMARY HOUSEHOLD MAINTAINERS.
+Specific types such as OAS, GIS, Pension Plans are not available separately in 1981 and have to be combined. - 5.
+PRIMARY HOUSEHOLD MAINTAINERS.
 In Census 1981, only one persons could be counted as PHM.
 For Census 1996 and 2006 situation in which two persons contribute to housing expenses equally, Statistics Canada chooses the first person listed by the respondent as PHM.
-The Census dictionary says that comparisons using PHM with 1981 can still be carried out. - 4.
+The Census dictionary says that comparisons using PHM with 1981 can still be carried out. - 6.
 PERSONS PER ROOM variable appears in EO2497 1981-2006 instead of "bedrooms" which is not available back to 1981.
 Persons per bedroom is available in custom tabulation EO1790 for 2006 but only for 8 CMAs.
 This means that the Rental Housing Disadvantage Index (RHDI) which uses persons per bedroom cannot be replicated the same for 1996 and 1981.
-We will have to add persons per bedroom as a new variable to the 2016 tabulation of EO2497 in order to replicate the RHDI for 2016. - 5.
+We will have to add persons per bedroom as a new variable to the 2016 tabulation of EO2497 in order to replicate the RHDI for 2016. - 7.
 SHELTER COSTS in Census 1981 had to exclude on-reserve dwellings in order to be comparable with 1996 and 2006.
-Regular Census 1981 published data includes on-reserve dwellings. - 6.
-OCCUPATIONS total include persons under 15.
-Therefore, occupation percentages should use the sum of occupation groups A to J as the correct denominator of persons 15 and over. - 7.
-OCCUPATIONS in the 2006 file is the 2006 National Occupation Classification (NOC).
+Regular Census 1981 published data includes on-reserve dwellings. - OCCUPATIONS in the 2006 file is the 2006 National Occupation Classification (NOC).
 Occupations in the 1996 file is the 1991 Standard Occupation Classification (SOC).
-Occupations in the 1981 file is based on the concordance of Standard Occupational Classification (SOC) 1980 to Standard Occupational Classification (SOC) 1991. - 8.
+Occupations in the 1981 file is based on the concordance of Standard Occupational Classification (SOC) 1980 to Standard Occupational Classification (SOC) 1991. - 9.
 OCCUPATIONS in 1981 has the category "not applicable, not classified" which means it is a mix of persons who are unemployed, who have never worked and an unknown number of people with occupations that do not fit in the A to J groups.
 In 1996 and 2006, the label only reads "not applicable".
-It is unknown if this count includes jobs not classified in 1996 and 2006. - 9.
-LABOUR FORCE ACTIVITY.
+It is unknown if this count includes jobs not classified in 1996 and 2006.

+- 10. LABOUR FORCE ACTIVITY.
 Note that full time and part time status based on number of weeks worked in 2005.
-Total labour force, employed, unemployed and not in the labour force based on status one week prior to Census day 2006. - 10.
+Total labour force, employed, unemployed and not in the labour force based on status one week prior to Census day 2006. - 11.
 VISIBLE MINORITY STATUS was not asked in Census 1981.
-Statistics Canada has derived this data from responses to questions on place of birth, ethnic origin, and language. - 11.
+Statistics Canada has derived this data from responses to questions on place of birth, ethnic origin, and language. - 12.
 ABORIGINAL IDENTITY is not available in Census 1981 directly.
 It is derived from the 1981 Census variables: "Native Peoples population" and "Household maintainer."
-See IVT file for more information. - 12.
-Some variable labels may differ a little bit between file years but the variables are the same (except for income sources and occupation differences noted above). - 13.
+See IVT file for more information. - 13.
+Some variable labels may differ a little bit between file years but the variables are the same (except for income sources and occupation differences noted above). - 14.
 Note that only 93% of CTs in 2006 can be traced back to 1981.
 The others were suppressed for small populations or data quality reasons.